ggluo/proximator-net/README.md

     * compressed sensing
 3. [ ] convergence curve
 4. [ ] analyze the parameter lamba that is the weight for learnt regularization term
-5. [ ] try different network structure, such as replacing dncnn with unet, adding kernel method layer or add self-attention layer.
+5. [ ] To improve metrics, try different network structure, such as replacing dncnn with unet, adding kernel method layer or add self-attention layer.
 6. [ ] organize codes
 7. [ ] training the model with fastMRI dataset